Kotlin/dokka/docs/topics/runners/cli.md

             not resolving class/member links from your dependencies, including the standard library.
         </p>
         <p>
-            Note: you can cache fetched files locally and provide them to Dokka as local paths.
+            Note: You can cache fetched files locally and provide them to Dokka as local paths.
 See <code>externalDocumentationLinks</code> section.
         </p>
         <p>Default: <code>false</code>.</p>